Second Chance

 3)

 The American-European partnership was upgraded to have greater global significance.
-The most constructive and enduring part of the Clinton foreign policy were creating a stronger relationship with Russia, the successful enlargement of NATO, and the formation of the European Union.
+The most constructive and enduring parts of Clinton's foreign policy was the creation of a stronger relationship with Russia, the successful enlargement of NATO, and the formation of the European Union.
+Editor's Note: Was Putin happy?

 (and the Politics of Fear)